-WDFW has confirmed cases of elk afflicted with TAHD in 14 Washington counties, primarily in the southwest region of the state.
-Preliminary efforts to formally estimate the prevalence and distribution of TAHD indicate the disease is most prevalent in Cowlitz, Wahkiakum, and the western half of Lewis county.
+WDFW has confirmed cases of elk afflicted with TAHD in 17 Washington counties, primarily in the southwest region of the state.
+Efforts to formally estimate the prevalence and distribution of TAHD indicate the disease is most prevalent in Cowlitz, Wahkiakum, and the western half of Lewis counties.
 In April 2018, WDFW confirmed the presence of the disease in Klickitat County – the first such finding in Washington east of the Cascade Range.
-In early 2019, TAHD was detected in an elk in Walla Walla County in 2019 and in Kittitas county in 2020.
+WDFW detected TAHD in Walla Walla County in 2019 and in Kittitas county in 2020.

-Since 2015, the Oregon Department of Fish and Wildlife has confirmed TAHD in elk populations in both western and eastern Oregon.
-The disease has also been confirmed in Idaho.
+The Oregon Department of Fish and Wildlife has confirmed TAHD in elk populations in both western and eastern Oregon.
+The disease has also been confirmed in Idaho and recently in California.

 How hunters and others can help

-State wildlife managers are asking for the public's help to monitor and prevent the spread of TAHD in several ways:
+State wildlife managers are asking for your help to monitor and prevent the spread of TAHD in several ways:

 - Leave hooves: Scientists believe that treponeme bacteria may persist in moist soil and spread to new areas on the hooves of infected elk.
-For that reason, WDFW encourages hunters in 400, 500, and 600 series game management units (GMUs) to remove the hooves of any elk taken in affected areas and leave them onsite.
+For that reason, WDFW encourages hunters in 400, 500, and 600 series game management units (GMUs) to remove the elk’s hooves and leave them onsite.
 If you harvest an elk in a 100, 200, or 300 series GMU, where the disease is uncommon, please keep any abnormal hooves and report your observation to the nearest WDFW regional office.
 WDFW will work with you to submit the hooves for diagnostic testing.

-- Report elk: You can help WDFW track TAHD by reporting observations of healthy or limping elk as well as dead elk with hoof deformities using the reporting tools on this page.
+- Report elk: You can help WDFW track TAHD by reporting observations of healthy or limping elk and dead elk with hoof deformities using the reporting tools on this page.

-- Clean shoes and tires: Anyone who hikes or drives off-road in a known affected area can help minimize the risk of spreading the disease to new areas by removing all mud from their shoes or tires before leaving the area.
+- Clean shoes and tires: Anyone who hikes or drives off-road in a known affected area can help minimize the spread the disease to new areas by removing all mud from their shoes or tires before leaving the area.

 Diagnosing and monitoring TAHD in elk

-From 2009 through 2014, WDFW collected hooves and tissue from 43 elk and partnered with the USDA National Animal Disease Center and four other diagnostic laboratories to analyze them in an effort to find the cause of the disease.
-The samples were taken from elk in areas of southwest Washington known to be affected by the disease as well as those believed to be free of the disease.
+From 2009 - 2014, WDFW, the USDA National Animal Disease Center and four other diagnostic laboratories collected hooves and tissue from 43 elk to find the cause of the disease.
+The samples were taken from elk in areas affected and not affected by the disease.

-By 2014, all five laboratories had identified treponeme bacteria in samples from diseased elk but not in those from healthy elk, providing evidence of the role of treponeme bacteria in causing the disease.
+By 2014, all five laboratories identified treponeme bacteria in the diseased elk samples, but not in those from healthy elk.
+This finding provided evidence of the role of treponeme bacteria in causing the disease.
 A WDFW technical advisory group, composed of the State Veterinarian's office, state public health officials, university researchers, and other specialists independently reviewed and accepted WDFW’s diagnostic research. .

-Since then, WDFW has continued to partner with leading experts to better understand this disease, and has initiated a variety of field studies to assess the distribution and prevalence of the disease, along with its effect on elk survival and productivity.
-WDFW is also working closely with Washington State University's College of Veterinary Medicine, which was designated in 2017 by the state Legislature as the state lead in assessing the causes and potential solutions for elk hoof disease.
+Since then, WDFW continues to partner with leading experts to better understand this disease, and has initiated a variety of field studies to assess the distribution and prevalence of the disease, along with its effect on elk survival, reproduction and recruitment.
+WDFW is also working closely with Washington State University's College of Veterinary Medicine, which the legislature designated legislature as the state lead in assessing the causes and potential solutions for elk hoof disease in 2017.

 - Severe Hoof Disease in Free-Ranging Roosevelt Elk (Cervus Elaphus Roosevelti) in Southwestern Washington, USA